David M. Kelley: Early life and education

-Work in industry
+Career

+Industry

 Kelley began work as an engineer, first at Boeing and later at NCR.
 At Boeing, he was responsible for the design of the Lavatory Occupied sign for the 747 airplane.
 This experience led him to return to school.
 In 1977, he earned his master's degree from the Joint Program in Design at Stanford University, popularly called the Product Design program.
 In 1978, he partnered with another Stanford Product Design graduate, Dean Hovey, to form Hovey-Kelley Design.
 Hovey left to pursue other interests and the firm was renamed "David Kelley Design" (DKD).

 In 1984, he co-founded Onset Ventures, an early-stage venture capital firm.
 He also co-founded Edge Innovations, the special-effects company responsible for the whales in the Free Willy movies, among many other film credits.
 In 1991, Kelley merged DKD with three other design firms (Mike Nuttall's Matrix Product Design in Palo Alto, ID TWO in San Francisco, and Moggridge Associates in London, the latter two founded by Bill Moggridge) to create IDEO, which he ran as CEO until 2000.

-Work as an educator
+Education

 Kelley began teaching in the Stanford Product Design program in 1978, after earning his master's.
 He was briefly a PhD student.
 In 1990, he became a tenured professor, and was named the Donald W. Whittier Professor in Mechanical Engineering in 2002.
 In 2004, Kelley led the creation of the Hasso Plattner Institute of Design at Stanford University, known as the "d.school."
 For his contributions to the practice and study of design, Kelley has been awarded honorary doctorate degrees from Carnegie Mellon University, Dartmouth and ArtCenter College of Design.